Regional Internships

 Career Quest is a Seattle Public Schools (SPS) Internship program.
 Students can earn high school credit outside of their school day while exploring careers for their futures.
 These internships and jobs help students gain valuable experience to prepare them for future success.
 The Career Quest program connects students to credit-earning opportunities in two ways:

 Do you have a job or internship or will have one soon?
 Great news!
 You can earn up to 1.0 CTE credits for work and internship experiences.
-To participate, students must meet the following criteria:
+To participate, students must:

-To complete this program, students must complete at least 180 hours in one school year for 0.5 CTE credits or 360 for 1.0 CTE credits.
-Hours will not count until your enrollment has been approved.
+- Work at least 180 hours in one school year for 0.5 CTE credits or 360 hours for 1.0 credits.
+Hours do not count until you have completed all required paperwork

 Alan T. Sugiyama High School